caylent-solutions/terraform-terratest-framework/docs/TESTING_GUIDE.md

 3. **Create Helper Functions**: Extract reusable test logic into helper functions in the `helpers` directory

+4. **Use the TestCtx Package Effectively**: Leverage the functions provided by the `testctx` package to simplify test setup and execution

-4. **Clean Up Resources**: The framework automatically cleans up Terraform resources, but if your tests create additional resources, clean them up
+5. **Clean Up Resources**: The framework automatically cleans up Terraform resources, but if your tests create additional resources, clean them up

-5. **Use Descriptive Test Names**: Name tests based on what they're verifying
+6. **Use Descriptive Test Names**: Name tests based on what they're verifying

-6. **Error Handling**: Include proper error handling and descriptive assertion messages
+7. **Error Handling**: Include proper error handling and descriptive assertion messages

-7. **AWS Authentication**: Ensure AWS credentials are properly configured before running tests
+8. **AWS Authentication**: Ensure AWS credentials are properly configured before running tests

-8. **Run Standard Tests**: Use the standard tests provided by the framework to ensure your module follows best practices
+9. **Run Standard Tests**: Use the standard tests provided by the framework to ensure your module follows best practices